lassidev/writeups/TryHackMe/Sea Surfer.md

 Host: $ATTACKERIP:1234
 ```

-If we were not in CTF land, we could try to abuse the **AWS** link-local address `169.254.169.254` to perhaps gain access to the metadata and other sensitive information, like [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html).
+If we were not in CTF land, we could try to abuse the link-local address `169.254.169.254` to perhaps gain access to the cloud metadata and other sensitive information, like [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html).
 But for **TryHackMe**, that's out of scope.

 How about accessing internal files from the server, leveraging the initial server-side `XSS` to `SSRF` to `LFI`?